Ghostevs/USTM-Database/README.md

-# USTM-Database
+# USTM-Database (Python and MySQL)
-Just a simple homework of a database (Mysql and python)
+Just a simple homework representing a school database